mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 </div>
 ```

-- If you are using the `TextField` component, you just have to provide a unique `id`.
+- If you are using the `TextField` component, you can provide an optional `id`, otherwise one will be generated for you.
 - If you are composing the component:

 ```jsx